Search

 Under the accrual system, a worker will receive one-twelfth of their paid annual leave entitlement in each month.
 For example, for the full-time employee working fixed hours over a 5-day week, after month 3 in their new job role, they will be entitled to 7 days’ paid leave or a quarter of their total annual leave (28 ÷ 12 × 3).
 Annual leave for those working regular hours will therefore continue to be 1/12th of the statutory entitlement for each month worked and then pro-rated thereafter, although employers can provide a more generous contractual entitlement, including giving workers a greater entitlement up front.

-However, under the revised rules, for those with irregular hours, such as zero-hours workers, or for part-year workers, employers will be permitted to calculate accrued annual leave entitlement as 12.07% of the hours worked, not only for the first year but beyond.
+Under the revised rules brought in in April 2024, for those working irregular hours, such as zero-hours workers, or for part-year workers, employers will be permitted to calculate accrued annual leave entitlement as 12.07% of the hours worked, not only for the first year, but beyond.

 The figure 12.07% is the statutory annual leave entitlement of 5.6 weeks expressed as a percentage of the number of working weeks in a year of 46.4 weeks.
 This means that paid leave will accrue from day one on the last day of each pay period at the rate of 12.07% of the total hours worked during that period, subject to a maximum of 28 days per year.
 For example, where a worker has undertaken 30 hours in a week, they would accrue 3.6 hours leave for that week (12.07% of 30).
 Further, under the amended Regulations, where the amount of annual leave that has accrued includes a fraction of an hour, the fraction is to be treated as zero if it is less than 30 minutes and as one hour if it is 30 minutes or more.